gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-12-19-unscientific_benchmarking.markdown

 Yep, that's all good - on my machine, at least!
 YMMV.

 I won't go into any more detail here.
-The point is - never guess at your figures, in Lithium, or in any other framework!
+The point is - never guess at your figures, in Li3, or in any other framework!
 It's a really bad idea to GUESS at how much our application can handle.
 If you want to know more about this, there's a chapter on it in my book, [Deal With It: Attitude for Coders](https://leanpub.com/dealwithit).

 How can we perform better?
 Let's take a look at caching...